SNodeC/snode.c/docs/logging/phase-3-protocol-session-request-lifecycle.md

 `CodexTypedAppServerIntegrationTest` was skipped and is not counted as passing because `SNODEC_RUN_CODEX_TYPED_INTEGRATION=1` was not set.
 That opt-in uses a real Codex App Server and may consume configured credentials and quota.

-Clang 21.1.8 compiled the 12 focused Phase 3 targets and passed 12/12 focused tests with `CHECK_INCLUDES=OFF` and the existing compatibility demotions for three newer diagnostics:
+Clang 21.1.8 compiled 16 focused changed targets, including all MQTT roles/adapters, HTTP, WebSocket, Codex, MariaDB, and the two identity-policy tests.
+Those tests passed 2/2 with `CHECK_INCLUDES=OFF` and the existing compatibility demotions for three newer diagnostics:

 ```text
 -Wno-error=tautological-type-limit-compare -Wno-error=nrvo -Wno-error=implicit-int-conversion